fungiboletus/DriveOnSurface/README.md

  * Start the server
  * Start the pixel sense client
- * Select the track and wait to gamers
+ * Select the track and wait for the players
- * Now, gamers can start the app and choose a pseudo (gamer key, so don't use the same pseudo)
+ * Now, players can start the app and choose a pseudo (gamer key, so don't use the same pseudo)
  * and a kart color…
- * Give the tags to the gamers according to their colors
+ * Give the tags to the players according to their colors
  * Start the game (and wait to the green lights)
- * Gamers can control their karts using directions keys or orientation sensors
+ * Players can control their karts using directions keys or orientation sensors
- * If a gamer obtain a bonus, he can put the correct tag on the table
+ * If a player obtain a bonus, he can put the correct tag on the table

  _If you want to play a other track, you have to restart all the process (restart the server, the pixel sense client and the gamers clients…)._